Mrrobot233/csi4107_a1/README.md

 ## Work distribution

 To implement the IR system, we did peer programming outside of class and in class.
 Ted was the primary programmer and chose the programming language to code in.
 Sophie worked out what algorithms, data structures, and optimizations to use, and commented the code.
-Both team members worked evaluating the IR system using the `trec_eval` script and on writing up documentation.
+Both team members worked on evaluating the IR system using the `trec_eval` script and on writing up documentation.

 ## Functionality